n000ber/CTF-writeup/spiros/session_management.md

 ## Solution (Timing Attack):
 This challenge requires us to generate the current UNIX timestamp, supplying it in the cookie value `Chase=$timestamp`.

-With the following script, we are able to obtain the current UNIX timestamp and send it to the webserver as a cookie.
+With the following script, we were able to obtain the current UNIX timestamp and send it to the webserver as a cookie.

 ```
 #!/bin/bash